noi-techpark/opendatahub-website/src/content/datasets/mobility/publictransportation-intermodal-router.md

 datatype: "Mobility"
 ---

-The Open Data Hub mobility data can be accessed with the OpenTripPlanner (OTP) API, an open standard defined by the OTP community, with a well-done online documentation.
+The Open Data Hub mobility data can be accessed with the OpenTripPlanner (OTP) API BETA, an open standard defined by the OTP community, with a well-done online documentation.
 OTP is a journey planner that offers through API the possibility to ask a trip combination and get an intermodal route combination.

 |             |                                                                                                                                                                                                                                                       |
 | :---------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |